giovadg/statistic-parallel-opt/README.md

   - scaling as function of vector size
   - scaling as function of rolling window size
   - scaling as function of N threads used
-  - numerical resutls benchmark agains pandas
+  - numerical outputs benchmark agains pandas
   - time-to-solution comparison with pandas

 The core use case is repeated feature extraction (rolling statistics) on very large arrays (10⁷–10⁸ points), where Python-level implementations become a bottleneck.